ammar/regexp_parser/README.md

 #### Notes
-  * Variatiions on a token, for example a named group with < and > vs one with a pair of single quotes, are specified with an underscore followed by two characters appended to the base token.
+  * Variatiions on a token, for example a named group with angle brackets (< and >) vs one with a pair of single quotes, are specified with an underscore followed by two characters appended to the base token.
 In the previous named group example, the tokens would be :named_ab (angle brackets) and :named_sq (single quotes).
     These variations are normalized by the syntax to :named.